jriosdev/iOSDropDown/README.md

 ## Customize iOSDropDown 🖌

 You can customize these properties of the drop down:
-- `isSearchEnabled ` : You can Enable or Desable on DropDown .Default value Is `true`
+- `isSearchEnabled ` : You can Enable or Disable on DropDown .Default value Is `true`
 - `hideOptionsWhenSelect` : This  option to hide the list when click option one item.
 Default value is `true`
 - `selectedRowColor` : Color of selected Row item in DropDown Default value is `.cyan`
 - `rowBackgroundColor` : Color of  DropDown Default value is `.white`